Devta

 This task monitors your private chats for replies, reads the context of each conversation, and helps move the most promising ones forward toward your call-to-action - whether that's a discovery call, a consultation, or whatever your natural next step looks like.

-It also has a second pass built in.
-After the rapport-building replies, it goes back through recent conversations looking for moments where someone expressed a clear problem or showed genuine interest.
-If there's a natural point to introduce what you offer, it does.
-But it never uses the same approach twice in the same thread - it reads the history and makes sure any message feels like a natural evolution of that specific conversation, not a template dropped in.
+It never uses the same approach twice in the same thread - it reads the history and makes sure any message feels like a natural evolution of that specific conversation, not a template dropped in.

 The inbox is where most people lose deals - not because the interest wasn't there, but because a follow-up fell through the cracks while they were busy.
 This task makes sure that doesn't happen.